-David Burnham wrote: My business partner and I recently visited Robin for his training course, and it was brilliant, the 2 days of hands-on training with Robins assistance taught us more than I thought was possible in a couple of days.
+David Burnham wrote: My business partner and I recently visited Robin for his training course, and it was brilliant, the hands-on training with Robins assistance taught us more than I thought was possible in just a few days.

-We chose to use the 3rd-day option, which, after having doubts about its usefulness beforehand, turned out to be the most valuable - with Robin taking more of a back seat, letting us get on and sharpen all types of things, and only helping when needed or requested.
+We chose to use the 3 day course, which, after having doubts about its usefulness beforehand, turned out to be the most valuable - with Robin taking more of a back seat, letting us get on and sharpen all types of things, and only helping when needed or requested.

 I can’t thank Robin enough for his teaching, especially the 3rd day, which I’m sure will all prove exceptionally valuable in the coming months.